samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Managing Language Servers

-Tehanu simplifies language server management for users:
+Gram simplifies language server management for users:

 1. Suggested extensions: When you open a file with a known file type, you may be prompted to install the associated extension.
 For the installation to work,